Is Dried Fruit Healthy or a Sugar Bomb?

 I’m a huge fan of berries, generally, and try to make them a part of my daily diet.
 The powerful flavonoid antioxidants in blueberries and cherries are also found in strawberries, blackberries, and raspberries.
 Since these berries are most available freshly picked, I’m not giving them the mention they deserve for being high vibrational foods in this dried fruit article – but they are certainly among the healthiest fruits you can eat.
 Just go organic as much as possible with berries.
 Conventionally produced strawberries are consistently cited by the Environmental Working Group as having more toxic, vibration-lowering pesticide residues than other fruits.

-The Dirty Dozen and Clean 15 Fruits and Vegetables: Know When to Choose Organic
+The Dirty Dozen and Clean 15 Fruits and Veggies

 But…What About the Sugar?